Katie has been a member of the LDS Church since her baptism at age 8. She graduated from Seminary, the Institute of Religion, and BYU.

 Amos on the Gathering of Israel and the Covenant People

 The last 8 verses of Amos explains that Israel cannot expect to be delivered simply because they are the chose people.
 The Lord says that He will save a remnant of the House of Israel, because of His mercy, and that when they are gathered at the last days, not one worthy soul will be left out of the gathering.
 During the gathering, the Lord will establish His kingdom even to rebuilding the temple in Jerusalem and no righteous soul will be forgotten or lost.

 Kevin Goodwin on August 17, 2015:

 Nice answer Mel Carriere I think you really summed up the hub very well.
 It was a great hub to read also.

-Mel Carriere from San Diego California on August 16, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on August 16, 2015: